A MISTery of Long Secondary Periods in Pulsating Red Giants - Traces of Exoplanets?

 Next Steps

-In the next step, I will apply this novel method to hundreds of thousands of LSP variables from the OGLE catalogs of the Milky Way and the Magellanic Clouds to investigate the distribution of planets in different chemical and dynamical environments, and thus provide completely new constraints for planet formation theories.
+In the next step, I will apply this novel method to hundreds of thousands of LSP variables from the OGLE catalogs of the Milky Way and the Magellanic Clouds to investigate the distribution of planets in different chemical and dynamical environments, thus providing completely new constraints for planet formation theories.

 Financiële details & Tijdlijn